AEFeinstein/Super-2024-Swadge-FW/docs/SETUP.md

     brew services start pulseaudio
     ```
     You can stop it by running `brew services stop pulseaudio` when you are done.

+When launching from VS Code, make sure the `(lldb) Launch` configuration is selected.

 ## Building and Flashing Firmware